splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-windows.rst

 Zero Configuration Auto Instrumentation for OpenTelemetry .NET activates automatic instrumentation for .NET applications running on Windows.
 After installing the package, you must start or restart any .NET applications that you want to instrument.

+.. note:: The SignalFx instrumentation for .NET is deprecated and will reach end of support on February 21, 2025.
+To learn how to migrate from SignalFx .NET to OpenTelemetry .NET, see :ref:`migrate-signalfx-dotnet-to-dotnet-otel`.

 Install the package
 =========================================================